Bushcraft For Schools

 School Based Projects

 School programmes and courses can vary in length to suit your requirements, be that from a half day to a full week and beyond.
-Some five years ago we pioneered a one day, hands on , interactive, informative and fun school based event which has gone from strength to strength and been delivered in many schools in the South East.
+Back in 2007 we pioneered a one day, hands on, interactive, informative and fun school based event which has gone from strength to strength and been delivered in many schools in London and the South East.
 The focus of the day is to create an interactive stage within the classroom to engage and involve all learners regardless of age or ability.

 - History – a look at primitive technology including primitive flat bows and flint tipped arrows, flint tools including knives, scrapers, arrow heads and a hafted axe, bark containers, wooden spoons and cups, animal hides and buckskin, cordage and textiles, use of plants and fungi, exploring the differences in animal skulls including some prey and predators.

-- Art and Literacy Session – either forming collages with the samples found on the Nature Walk or some still life drawing of skulls, flint axe, tools, etc from the previous history session.
-Time is built into the session to allow the learners to ask questions and discuss their collages or still life drawings and write about each sample or drawing.
+- Art and Literacy Session – some still life drawing of artefacts including stone tools, flint axes, bark containers, spear throwers (atlatl), animal skulls, etc. from the previous history session.
+Time is built into the session to allow the learners to ask questions and discuss their drawings and write about each sample or drawing.

 - Survival and Survival Kit – a look at some of the kit I carry, why and how it is used.
 We can discuss the differences and various possibilities and hazards of different environments following the direction of active class discussion.
 Items we look at includes maps and navigation equipment, food and food groups, clothing, first aid equipments and kits, packing a rucksack and a host of other topic in what always turns out to be a very lively, active and fun session.

-The thanks must really go to you and Nikki.
+The thanks must really go to you!
 I know from the shining, excited faces that they all had a fantastic day.
 It is such a treat to see ALL children engaged in an activity and it couldn’t have fitted more perfectly with our topic and I know you have given the children something they will ALWAYS remember.”

 Badger Bushcraft also provides bespoke Bushcraft and Nature Based Learning events for older learners from secondary level through to adults.
 These events can either be hosted at one of our outdoor classrooms or we can travel to your school saving you both time and money.